Jun Lau

 Grant Molnar

-Grant Molnar is a PhD student at Dartmouth College studying arithmetic statistics under John Voight.
+Grant Molnar was awarded his PhD at Dartmouth College in 2023, studying arithmetic statistics under John Voight.
 He received his BS from BYU Provo in 2016 and his MS from the same university in 2018.
 Grant has wide-ranging mathematical interests, but possesses a special fascination with algebraic and analytic number theory.

 Juanita Duque-Rosero

-Juanita Duque-Rosero is a graduate student at Dartmouth College, working with John Voight.
+Juanita Duque-Rosero received her PhD from Dartmouth College in 2023, working with John Voight.
 Her research interests include number theory and arithmetic geometry, focusing on triangular modular curves and explicit methods for computing rational points.
+Since July 2023, she has been a research assistant professor at Boston University.

 Sachi Hashimoto

 Sachi Hashimoto is interested in effective methods in arithmetic geometry and algebraic geometry, and especially in developing methods for determining rational points on curves.
 She received her PhD in 2022 from Boston University under the supervision of Jennifer Balakrishnan.
-Sachi is currently a postdoctoral researcher at the Max Planck Institute for Mathematics in the Sciences.
-In July 2023, she will start a postdoctoral position at Brown University.
+In July 2023, she started as a Tamarkin Assistant Professor at Brown University.
+Previously, she was a postdoctoral researcher at the Max Planck Institute for Mathematics in the Sciences in Leipzig.

 Oana Padurariu

-Oana Padurariu is a sixth-year graduate student at Boston University working with Jennifer Balakrishnan.
-She will be graduating in Spring 2023.
+Oana Padurariu received her PhD at Boston University in 2023 working with Jennifer Balakrishnan.
+Since July 2023, she has been a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.
 Oana is interested in rational points on varieties (such as Shimura curves and bielliptic curves) and Mazur’s Program B.

 Padmavathi Srinivasan

 Padmavathi Srinivasan received her PhD in 2016 at MIT under the direction of Bjorn Poonen.
-She will join the collaboration in Fall 2022 after postdoctoral positions at the Georgia Institute of Technology and the University of Georgia.
+She joined the collaboration in Fall 2022 after postdoctoral positions at the Georgia Institute of Technology and the University of Georgia.
 She is interested in various explicit aspects of families of curves and abelian varieties, and their applications to the study of rational points on curves.
+In Fall 2023 she will take up a faculty position at Boston University.

 Barinder Banwait